Autobiography

 What I want to convey through my art, and what artistic success means to me? −−I would like to create work that cannot be produced by others who lived in another era.
 In other words, I would like to create something REAL.

-However, the more I paint, the more I feel that my work betrays me, or I betray myself and my work.
+The more I paint, the more I feel that my work betrays me, or I betray myself and my work.
 This is a large part of what painting is all about.
 I find that I have the same descriptive power as those kids around me who are also good at drawing or painting.
-For me, as an art student, this is a natural state to be in.
 My idea about painting is that, although a painting that is done with professional skill and technical perfection is physically a painting, it is not necessarily a real painting, in an abstract or imaginative sense.
+But sometimes, the images in our brains are vague.
+The moment I paint it, the moment I trace the world as I see it, the result is no longer the real thing anymore.
+I am detached from the REAL that spreads out in front of me when I capture the scenery and present it in the painting.
+But the painter is always in control.
+The painter feels the atmosphere of the place, the sense of an 'other' existence of something or someone there.

 Therefore, I want to be a painter who can paint the REAL someday.
 By the time I am able to paint such a painting, my name will be written in art history.
 This is something that even famous artists strive for.
 Not everyone achieves it.
 I want to be someone who does, while I am still alive.
 If the day comes when I can give form to the REAL, which I cannot comprehend now, or even try to understand how that can be done, then I will become a true painter.
 I wish I could achieve this.

 An Irish poet and playwright, Oscar Wilde, said as follows; "To live is the rarest thing in the world.
 Most people exist, that is all."
-Every single day I feel the beauty around me, which cannot be completely described in words.
-Should I verbalize it in my native language or a second language?
-Before I think about this, I would like to express my feelings of beauty by painting or creating.

-This feeling is what makes me hold a brush.
-I am sure of this because I want to convey it, and I want it to last as a form.
 I try to open my eyes wide and see the beauty that is usually overlooked.
 Every day is full of color and wonder.
 As a result, I do not feel myself just being.
 When I have this desire to express myself, I think I am alive.
 Therefore, according to Wilde's words, I must be a rare entity.
 Every single day has meaning, no matter how monotonous or small.
 Even if only one beautiful or interesting thing happens, that is already a wonder for me.
 But I know that there is sometimes a dreadful ugliness behind the beauty of the world, for there are two sides to every coin.

 As an artist, I want to look at many things carefully, think about them, and express them.
 I want to engage someone through art, as soon as possible, because I am living now, not only existing.
 The way I can shout that "I am here" is through my artwork.
 No matter what kind of art you create, there are pieces of you present.
 I think the foundation of art is created when you can express your passions and then give yourself the gratitude of living and satisfying yourself.
 The next step is to enrich your family, friends, and lovers.
 Finally, you work hard and think broadly, and then you can reach out to all others to make them happy with your art.
 This person is truly an artist.
 This is what makes me truly happy, which is why I want to keep creating.
 I want to keep doing this.
 I want to share a space in front of my artwork with others.
 This is what I expect from my works.